JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “Her own madness,” says Penelope; “I can call it nothing else.
 She was bent on speaking to Mr. Franklin, this morning, come what might of it.
 I did my best to stop her; you saw that.
-If I could only have got her away before she heard those dreadful words—-”
+If I could only have got her away before she heard those dreadful words—”

 “There! there!”
 I said, “don’t lose your head.
 I can’t call to mind that anything happened to alarm Rosanna.”